orxfun/orx-parallel/README.md

 ### Collect

 In this group of benchmarks, outputs of parallel computations are collected into vectors.
 The arguments of transformations such as `filter`, `filter_map` or `map` are example functions applied to the input.
-Details of the methods can be found in the respective benchmark files (you may use the link in the **file** column).
+Details of the functions can be found in the respective benchmark files (you may use the link in the **file** column).

-> **(s)** In addition to standard vector, outputs can be collected into a [`SplitVec`](https://crates.io/crates/orx-split-vec).
-Collecting into a split vector can provide additional improvements, especially for large outputs due to avoided memory copies.
+> **(s)** Outputs can also be collected into a [`SplitVec`](https://crates.io/crates/orx-split-vec), which can provide further improvements by avoiding memory copies.
 Note that a split vector provides constant time random access; and despite the fact that it is split to fragments, it asymptotically inherits advantages of contiguous vectors.

 | file | computation | sequential | rayon | orx-parallel | orx-parallel (s) |
 |---|---|---:|---:|---:|---:|